Gardiner Family

 A litle progress only has been made with the discovery of Matilda Gardiner's sister Caroline and their mother Matilda in the 1881 Census.

-When Ted Collier researched the Collier Family Tree, he found out that Joan Hughes, one of the first female professional pilots, was Caroline Gardiner's granddaughter.
+Caroline had married John Hughes and when Ted Collier researched the Collier/Gardiner Family Tree, he found that Caroline may have been related to Joan Hughes, one of the first female professional pilots.

 Birth Marriage & Death Certificates Held